larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Administrators and moderators shall act in a manner consistent with guidelines approved by the IESG.
-In cases of disagreement between the administrators and the moderation team over a moderation decision, the matter should be taken up with the responsible area director for resolution, or the IETF chair if a responsible area director cannot be determined or is not assigned.
+In cases of disagreement between the administrators and the moderator team over a moderation decision, the matter should be taken up with the responsible area director for resolution, or the IETF chair if a responsible area director cannot be determined or is not assigned.